jmjf/to4ft/README.md

 #### Example dereferenced output from `npm run tbd:dev`

-With fully dereferenced output, manual maintenance is a pain.
+With dereferenced output, manual maintenance is a pain.
 Regenerating the generated code is easy.
+Compare `schema_Posts.ts` in `example/blog-tbd` and `example/blog-tbr` for differences.

 ```typescript
 import { type Static, Type } from '@sinclair/typebox';